Koshao-sys/Concert-Capstone-Project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Always leave a ⭐️ if you like this project and any of my other projects.
+If you like this project hit me up on my email: kkoshao99@gmail.com or Twitter up there

 <p align="right">(<a href="#readme-top">back to top</a>)</p>